-When it occurs to you that swimming with manatees is a thing you can do but somehow never have, immediately book a flight to Florida.
+When it occurs to you that swimming with manatees is a thing you can do, immediately book a flight to Florida.
 Touring the natural habitat of these aquatic mammals is within a couple hours’ drive from Orlando.

 Although it’s possible any time of year, winter is prime swimming-with-sea-cows season.
 Despite their rotund frames, these hefty creatures have not been blessed with an insulating layer of blubber and therefore not well equipped for the cold.
 During the winter months, they travel inland from the bays to huddle together in natural spring water, which remains around 72 degrees year-round.
 (It’s worth nothing that what makes a comfortable water temperature for a 1,500-pound manatee will still seem pretty fucking cold to you, even in your wetsuit.)